New York Surf School

 Certified instructor Frank Cullen’s Rockaway-based school welcomes surfers (and aspiring surfers) of all ages and proficiency levels.
 Two-hour group lessons (from $70 a person, including foam boards and wetsuits) cover fundamentals like water safety and paddling.
 And there’s plenty of expert attention to go around: A five-person class, for example, will be led by two instructors.

 Private Lessons With a Slow-and-Steady Approach

-Former pro surfer Diana Mattison, who moved to New York from the frigid waters around San Francisco, specializes in private lessons that emphasize safety, ocean knowledge, and style (“You can be graceful at any stage”).
+Former pro surfer Dion Mattison, who moved to New York from the frigid waters around San Francisco, specializes in private lessons that emphasize safety, ocean knowledge, and style (“You can be graceful at any stage”).
 Unlike teachers who aim to get novices standing on a board on the first day, Mattison’s initial classes focus on basics like how to paddle and maneuver through waves before she helps students catch a wave.
-That first four-hour lesson costs $200, but includes a ride to and from Rockaway in her 1975 baby-blue BMW, a hard board, and wetsuit.
+That first four-hour lesson costs $200, but includes a ride to and from Rockaway in his 1975 baby-blue BMW, a hard board, and wetsuit.
 Follow-up lessons are $120.